tillitis/tkey-ssh-agent/README.md

 This will start the ssh-agent and tell it to listen on the specified socket `./agent.sock`.

-It will also output the ed25519 public key for this instance of the app on this specific Tillitis Key USB stick.
-If the app binary, the User Supplied Secret (USS), or the physical USB stick, then the private key will also change -- and thus also the public key.
+It will also output the SSH ed25519 public key for this instance of the app on this specific Tillitis Key USB stick.
+So again; if the signerapp binary, the USS, or the UDS in the physical USB stick change, then the private key will also change -- and thus the derived public key, your public identity in the world of SSH.

 If you copy-paste the public key into your `~/.ssh/authorized_keys` you can try to log onto your local computer (if sshd is running there).
-The socket path set/output above is also needed by ssh in `SSH_AUTH_SOCK`:
+The socket path set/output above is also needed by SSH in `SSH_AUTH_SOCK`:

 ```